LeeReid1/tractography-reliability/readme.md

-Tracking Reliability
+Tractography Reliability
 ====================

-These tools provide a means of generating probabilistic tractography via an existing MRtrix installation.
+These tools provide a means of generating reliable probabilistic tractography via an existing MRtrix installation.
+Specifically, these tools automatically perform probabilistic tractography, using MRtrix, until a tractogram becomes stable.
+This removes the need for researchers to choose the number of streamlines before tractography takes place, and provides confidence that tractograms have enough streamlines to be replicable.

 **Please read the installation notes before cloning this repository.**